 Eliza Isabel "Belle" (Mitchell) Jackson, born Boyle Co 1848 (1860 Census) or 1850 (1870 Census), died Lexington 7 Nov 1942, abolitionist, daughter of Monroe and Mary E (Douglass) Mitchell, slaves who had purchased their own freedom.
 They had moved by 1859 to Xenia, OH where she had studied to be a teacher, but Mary and children Eliza, Mary and Martha, are shown in the 1860 Census for Boyle County.
 She was hired at age 18 by Rev John Fee 1865 to teach at Camp Nelson, where she was forced out for attempting to integrate the dining hall.
-Rev. Fee made arrangements with her parents "to test the caste question amongst the white teachers at Camp Nelson and set a precedent of giving positions to colored persons as fast as prepared for such".877 After being ejected from Camp Nelson, Belle returned to Danville, but then went to Lexington to teach.
-She entered Berea College in 1867, but left in 1871, and married in Boyle Co 23 Feb 1871,878 Jordan Carlisle Jackson, Jr, education advocate, trustee at Berea and Wilberforce colleges, politician, newspaper editor, and businessman of Lexington.
-He was born in 1848 in Fayette Co, a slave, but rose to prominence later in life.
-He was on the committee which established present-day Kentucky State University.
-In 1892, she founded, and was president of, the Colored Orphan Industrial Home in Lexington, which served a total of 304 residents from 1894 to 1911.879 Belle said of her work in 1896,
+Rev. Fee made arrangements with her parents "to test the caste question amongst the white teachers at Camp Nelson and set a precedent of giving positions to colored persons as fast as prepared for such".
+After being ejected from Camp Nelson, Belle returned to Danville, but then went to Lexington to teach.
+She entered Berea College in 1867, but left in 1871, and married in Boyle Co 23 Feb 1871, See 1871

 "My labors have been arduous and exacting of my time and judgment, but these have been cheerfully performed, as it has been my hope that I might do something in a humble way to advance and build up a Home that shall be enduring and honored among institutions of our land.
 I know I have had your sympathy and hearty co-operation in this work, for our meetings have been harmonious.
 That I have been free from errors and wise in all things, it would be beyond erring human nature to hope, but "with charity to all and malice to none," I have made an earnest effort to discharge the duties of my high trust, as to meet your charitable commendations.
-And now I can only indulge the hope that whatever of good I have done may be cherished and preserved."880
+And now I can only indulge the hope that whatever of good I have done may be cherished and preserved."884

 Belle and Jordan had one child, named Minnie Carlye Jackson.
-Jordan died in 1918, at 70 years and Belle died in 1942, at the age of 94 years, and was buried in Cove Haven Cemetery.881
+Jordan died in 1918, at 70 years and Belle died in 1942, at the age of 94 years, and was buried in Cove Haven Cemetery.
+885